Kbsp wz. 38M: History

 The rifle is gas operated with the gas tube located under the barrel.
-It features a Browning/Petter system in which the bolt tilts up to lock; in the case of the Kbsp wz.1938M, against the front edge of the ejection/loading aperture in the top of the receiver.
+It features a Browning/Petter system in which the bolt tilts up to lock; in the case of the kbsp wz.
+38M, against the front edge of the ejection/loading aperture in the top of the receiver.
 It has a ten-round non-detachable magazine loaded from Mauser stripper clips.
 The safety lever is located on the right side of the receiver, just above the trigger.
 The rifle has a Mauser-style tangent leaf rear sight graduated from 300 to 2000 m.
-The bayonet lug accepts a standard Polish issue wz.29, and the barrel is equipped with a muzzle brake to ameliorate recoil.
+The bayonet lug accepts a standard Polish issue wz.
+29, and the barrel is equipped with a muzzle brake to ameliorate recoil.
 For a pioneering self-loading rifle, its design is strikingly advanced in its simplicity and functionality; for example, it's composed of several sub-sections interlocked by a single removable steel pin, and thus can be disassembled in moments.
+When the last round is fired, bolt is locked back.
+Rifle has also interesting function similar to Czechoslovak ZH-29, where if the gun is loaded with charger clips the bolt can be released into battery with trigger pull.
+There is also a non-reciprocating charging handle located at the right side of the rifle.

 Today, this is a difficult to find military rifle on the collector market.
 There are only nine known examples in collections around the world (1.
 Polish Army Museum, Warsaw, Poland, deactivated; 2.
-Central Armed Forces Museum, Moscow, Russia; 3, 4, 5, 6, 7, 8. private collections in the USA; 9. private collection in Germany).
+Central Armed Forces Museum, Moscow, Russia; 3, 4, 5, 6, 7, 8. private collections in the United States; 9. private collection in Germany).
 The known serial numbers are: 1014, 1017, 1019, 1027, 1030, 1040, 1048, 1054.
 (The Russian museum and the Ohio collection rifles serial numbers are unknown.)

-In April 2017, serial number 1048 was acquired at auction by the Polish government for $69,000.
+In April 2017, serial number 1048 was acquired at auction in excellent condition by the Polish Ministry of National Defence for $69,000.
+A representative of the ministry announced that the rifle would be exhibited at the Polish Army Museum.

-Military usage
+Relation about combat usage

-There is only one known example of military usage of this rifle in action which, almost uniquely, was by Maroszek himself.
-While personnel were evacuating from Instytut Techniki Uzbrojenia (Weaponry Technology Institute) the train they were traveling in was attacked near the city of Zdołbunow by two German warplanes flying at low altitude.
-As he states in his memoirs, Maroszek kept shooting through the window, eventually killing the gunner and wounding the pilot of one of the planes, forcing it to land.
-This event was also confirmed by other passengers.
+According to the Maroszek relation, while personnel were evacuating from Instytut Techniki Uzbrojenia (Weaponry Technology Institute) the train they were traveling in was attacked near the city of Zdołbunów by two German warplanes flying at low altitude.
+As he states in his memoirs, Maroszek kept shooting through the window by his wz.
+38M rifle, eventually killing the gunner and wounding the pilot of one of the planes, forcing it to land.